littlejo/killerkoda-labs/aya-prod/aya-tail-calls/restructure/step1/text.md

-As your `main.rs` file grows, you need to split the code into smaller files.
+As your `main.rs` file grows in kernel side, you need to split the code into smaller files.

 Start by editing the empty `common.rs` file: